 Like all good superheroes, every company has its own origin story explaining why they were created and how they grew over time.
 This article covers the origin story of QuestDB and frames it with an introduction to time series databases to show where we sit in that landscape today.

 5 posts tagged with "story"View All Tags

 Every cab I have ever ridden has been complaining about how hard it is to make ends meet as a driver.
 Using a dataset of over 1.6 billion taxi rides, 700 million FHV rides (Uber, Lyft, etc.), and 10 years of weather and gas prices data, I examine whether the antiquated meter system impacts NYC cabbies' livelihood, rather than competition from the likes of Uber.

 A few weeks ago, I posted the story of how I started QuestDB on Hacker News.
-As it seems several people found the story interesting, I thought I would post it here and describe the passage from working at a large energy trading company, discovering memory-mapping approaches in Java, the beginnings of building the system as a side-project, and how we got to where we are today with companies relying on production instances of our time-series database.
+Several people found the story interesting, so I thought I would post it here and describe the passage from working at a large energy trading company, discovering memory-mapping approaches in Java, the beginnings of building the system as a side-project, and how we got to where we are today with companies relying on production instances of our time-series database.